Functional connectivity ensemble method to enhance BCI performance (FUCONE): Introduction

 \section{Introduction}

 Brain-computer interfaces (BCIs) aim at translating brain activity into commands for control or communication~\cite{wolpaw_braincomputer_2002}.
-This technology raises hope for a lot of patients as it presents many clinical applications from the control of wheelchairs~\cite{carlson_brain-controlled_2013} to the communication with relatives \cite{naci_brains_2013} going through stroke rehabilitation~\cite{cervera_braincomputer_2018}.
+This technology raises hope for patients as it presents many clinical applications from the control of wheelchairs~\cite{carlson_brain-controlled_2013} to the communication with relatives \cite{naci_brains_2013} going through stroke rehabilitation~\cite{cervera_braincomputer_2018}.

 Mastering BCI control via a voluntary modulation of the cerebral activity remains a learned skill that requires subject training.
 Besides, a non-negligible portion of BCI users (around 30 \%) cannot control a BCI system after completing a training program.
 This phenomenon, associated to a high inter-subject variability, is referred in the literature as the ``BCI inefficiency''~\cite{thompson_critiquing_2018} and affects the usability of the BCI among the patients.
 To circumvent it, several approaches have been adopted.
-Among them are the proposal of new interaction paradigms~\cite{vidaurre_enhancing_2019}, the search of BCI performance predictors~\cite{blankertz_neurophysiological_2010-1, ahn_performance_2015, hammer_psychological_2012} and the design of more sophisticated classification algorithms to better discriminate the subjects' mental state~\cite{dahne_spoc_2014,de_cheveigne_joint_2014,sabbagh_predictive_2020}.
-In particular, Riemannian geometry-based methods \cite{yger2016riemannian, congedo2017riemannian} are now the gold standard by reaching the state-of-the-art performance~\cite{lotte_review_2018} and by winning several data competitions\footnote{See for example the $6$ competitions won by A. Barachant: \url{http://alexandre.barachant.org/challenges/}}~\cite{corsi_riemannian_2021}.
+Among them are the proposal of new interaction paradigms~\cite{vidaurre_enhancing_2019}, the search of BCI performance predictors~\cite{blankertz_neurophysiological_2010-1, ahn_performance_2015, hammer_psychological_2012} and the design of more sophisticated classification algorithms to better discriminate the subjects' mental state~\cite{dahne_spoc_2014,de_cheveigne_joint_2014,sabbagh_predictive_2020, edelman_noninvasive_2019, suma_spatial-temporal_2020}.
+In particular, Riemannian geometry-based methods \cite{yger2016riemannian, congedo2017riemannian} are now the gold standard by reaching the state-of-the-art performance~\cite{lotte_review_2018} and by winning several data competitions\footnote{See for example the $6$ competitions won by A. Barachant: \url{http://alexandre.barachant.org/challenges/} (accessed on December, 17 2021)}~\cite{corsi_riemannian_2021}.